Pelican Kayaks, a Canadian company making kayaks, has designed and produced different self-powered kayaks and boats for over fifty years.

-Fishing pelican kayak models are wide and sturdy kayaks made to be stable and give you a lot of room to move around.
+Fishing pelican kayak models are wide and sturdy kayaks made to be stable and give you much room to move around.

 Types of pelican kayaks

-Some pelican kayak models are stable enough that you can stand and cast your fishing rod without the fear of falling from the kayak.
+Some pelican kayak models are stable enough to stand and cast your fishing rod without fearing falling from the kayak.
 Custom models of fishing kayaks often let you set up your fishing platform the way you want.

-Recreational designs are easy to get to, lighter, and simple.
+Recreational designs are easy to get to, lighter, and straightforward.
 They are made for people who want to spend a casual day on the water.

 Best pelican kayak for beginners

 In addition to that, they're not designed to work well in windy weather, and waves can easily throw them off course.
-Most recreational kayaks are less expensive and a good way to start kayaking.
+Most recreational kayaks are less expensive and an excellent way to start kayaking.

-Tandem kayaks have a long keel, which makes them faster and easier to steer.
+Tandem kayaks have long keels, making them faster and easier to steer.
 They come in both sit-in and sit-on-top styles.

 Extra weight and length usually make it more difficult to move and store.

-When it comes to ( kids kayak ), Traditional kayaks can be hard for kids to paddle because they are wide and heavy.
+When it comes to (kids' kayaks), Traditional kayaks can be hard for kids to paddle because they are wide and heavy.
 Pelican has made a series of kayaks perfect for young paddlers.

-These kayaks are much shorter than other kayaks, making them easy to move and control.
+These kayaks are much shorter than others, making them easy to move and control.